PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Introduction

 \subsection{Contributions}

-We consider the general class of power converters that can be described by port-Hamiltonian systems without switching sources,\footnote{Although our analysis is restricted to power converters with no switching sources, contributions C1, C3 and C4 can be extended to such case with minor differences.} and thus assume that the loop is closed by a PID-PBC designed along the lines of~\cite{hernandez2009adaptive}, further including a derivative action.
-The contributions of our paper are fourfold. \begin{itemize} \item[C1)] We prove that if the desired operating point is an assignable equilibrium, the PID-PBC ensures that the latter is a globally \textit{exponentially} stable (GES) equilibrium of the closed-loop system.
+We consider general power converters that can be described by port-Hamiltonian systems without switching sources and assume that the loop is closed by a PID-PBC designed along the lines of~\cite{hernandez2009adaptive} further including a derivative action.
+Although the choice of not including converters with switching sources---such as the buck and buck-boost converters---may seem arbitrary, it relies on two fundamental observations.
+First, from a strictly mathematical point of view the switching of an ideal current or voltage source corresponds to a control input that enters linearly in the system dynamics, a fact that considerably simplifies the design.
+Second, switching sources are ideal elements that can be always replaced by linear components with arbitrarily fast switching dynamics, which are rigorously analyzed in this paper.
+Henceforth, it can be shown that all contributions extend to the case of power converters with switching sources with minor differences.
+The contributions of our paper are fourfold. \begin{itemize} \item[C1)] We first assume to have full knowledge of the system parameters and, as a result, that the set of assignable equilibria is perfectly known.
+Hence, upon selection of a desired operating point to be stabilized from such a set, we prove that the PID-PBC ensures that the latter is a globally \textit{exponentially} stable (GES) equilibrium of the closed-loop system.
 This allows to establish a {worst-case} convergence rate for the PID-PBC, which can be particularly slow for specific power applications.
-This result should be contrasted with the one reported in~\cite{hernandez2009adaptive} where the weaker global asymptotic stability (GAS) property is established for a PI-PBC. \item[C2)] We show that for a specific class of power converters---and under some suitable conditions---there exists a GES equilibrium point for the closed-loop system even in the case where the desired operating point does not belong to set of assignable equilibria.
-We further establish an analytic relationship between such equilibrium and the desired operating point.
+This result should be contrasted with the one reported in~\cite{hernandez2009adaptive} where the strictly weaker global asymptotic stability (GAS) property is established for a PI-PBC and the derivative action was not included. \item[C2)] We show that for a specific class of power converters---and under some suitable conditions---there exists a GES equilibrium point for the closed-loop system even in the case where the desired operating point does not belong to set of assignable equilibria.
+We further establish an analytic relationship between such equilibrium and the desired operating point, which is independent from the controller gains.
 Consistently with previously observed results, it is shown that small perturbations of the system parameters may generate large deviations from the desired operating point. \item[C3)] Based on our recent work~\cite{zonetti2020}, we propose a modification of the PID-PBC by introducing a \textit{leakage} in the integral channel.
-We show that with this modification the stability properties of the PID-PBC are preserved, while increasing its performance and robustness, further reducing deviations from the desired operating point.
-Interestingly, the steady-state equations of the controller unveil a \textit{droop} characteristic between the control input and the passive output. \item[C4)] We prove that an appropriate monotone transformation of the controller does not compromise the overall stability of the closed-loop system.
+We show that with this modification the stability properties of the PID-PBC are preserved, while increasing its performance and robustness, and with deviations from the desired operating point that can be adjusted by suitable design of the controller gains---similar to traditional primary controllers~\cite{vrana,simpson}.
+This analogy is further highlighted by the steady-state equations of the controller, which unveil a \textit{droop} characteristic between the control input and the passive output. \item[C4)] We prove that an appropriate monotone transformation of the controller does not compromise the overall stability of the closed-loop system.
 A straightforward consequence of this result is that both the PID- and the P leaky ID (PLID)-PBC can be made robust to saturation of the control input. \end{itemize}